Instabilities in Multi-Asset and Multi-Agent Market Impact Games: Abstract

 \section{Abstract}

 We consider the general problem of a set of agents trading a portfolio of assets in the presence of transient price impact and additional quadratic transaction costs and we study, with analytical and numerical methods, the resulting Nash equilibria.
-Extending significantly the framework of \cite{schied2018market} and \cite{luo_schied}, who considered the one asset case, we focus our attention on the conditions on the value of transaction cost making the trading profile of the agents, and as a consequence the price trajectory, wildly oscillating and the market unstable.
-We prove the existence and uniqueness of the corresponding Nash equilibria for the related mean-variance optimization problem.
-We find that the presence of more assets and a large number of agents make the market more prone to large oscillations and instability.
-When the number of assets is fixed, a more complex structure of the cross-impact matrix, i.e. the existence of multiple factors for liquidity, makes the market less stable compared to the case when a single liquidity factor exists.
+Extending significantly the framework of \cite{schied2018market} and \cite{luo_schied}, who considered the single asset case, we prove the existence and uniqueness of the corresponding Nash equilibria for the related mean-variance optimization problem.
+We then focus our attention on the conditions on the model parameters making the trading profile of the agents at equilibrium, and as a consequence the price trajectory, wildly oscillating and the market unstable.
+While \cite{schied2018market} and \cite{luo_schied} highlighted the importance of the value of transaction cost in determining the transition between a stable and an unstable phase, we show that also the scaling of market impact with the number of agents $J$ and the number of assets $M$ determines the asymptotic stability (in $J$ and $M$) of markets.

-\textbf{Keywords}: Market impact; Game theory and Nash equilibria; Transaction costs; Market microstructure; High Frequency Trading; Cross-Impact.
+\textbf{Keywords}: Market impact; Game theory and Nash equilibria; Transaction costs; Market microstructure; High Frequency Trading; Cross-Impact. \\